 • For Hydroponics/Coco Coir: Maintain a pH range of 5.5–6.5.
 Use pH up/down solutions to adjust the levels.

 It’s essential to test the pH regularly with a pH meter or testing kit, especially if you’re using liquid fertilizers or growing in hydroponics.
 Ensuring that the pH is within the correct range will allow your cannabis plants to absorb nutrients efficiently and avoid deficiencies or toxicity.
+We recommend using a digital pH pen, as they are not expensive and will make a huge difference to how well you maintain the correct pH levels.

 Wrap up